asm27-ind/js-hindi-yt/README.md

 - JSON allows **structured** and **organized** data transfer.
 - It is **language-independent**, meaning APIs in Python, JavaScript, or C++ can all use JSON.

+# JavaScript Closures
+In JavaScript, a closure is created when a function is defined within another function, allowing the inner function to access variables and parameters of the outer function even after the outer function has finished executing.
+This is because the inner function maintains a reference to its lexical environment, which includes all the variables in scope at the time of its creation